Scleromochlus

-Scleromochlus (from σκληρός sklērós, 'hard' and μοχλός mokhlós, 'lever') is an extinct genus of small pterosauromorph archosaurs from the Late Triassic period.
+Scleromochlus (from σκληρός sklērós, 'hard' and μοχλός mokhlós, 'lever') is an extinct genus of small pterosauromorph archosaurs from the Late Triassic Lossiemouth Sandstone of Scotland.
 The genus contains the type and only species Scleromochlus taylori, named by Arthur Smith Woodward in 1907.

 Discovery

 Its fossils have been found in the Carnian Lossiemouth Sandstone of Scotland.
 The holotype was discovered around 1900 and is listed as specimen BMNH R3556, a partial skeleton preserved as an impression in sandstone, with portions of the skull and tail missing.

+Arthur Smith Woodward named and described Scleromochlus taylori in 1907.

 Description

 Scleromochlus taylori was about 181 mm long, with long hind legs; it may have been capable of four-legged and two-legged locomotion.
 Studies about its gait suggest that it engaged in kangaroo- or springhare-like plantigrade hopping; however, a 2020 reassessment of Scleromochlus by Bennett suggested that it was a "sprawling quadrupedal hopper analogous to frogs."
 If Scleromochlus is indeed related to pterosaurs, this may offer insight as to how the latter evolved, since early pterosaurs also show adaptations for saltatorial locomotion.